TobKed/django_on_gcp/README.md

 # How to deploy Django application on Google Cloud Platform.

+## What and why

 There are many ways to deploy Django application on GCP:

  - App Engine:
-   - standard environment
+   - standard environment (without and with GCS storage)
-   - flexible environment
+   - flexible environment (with GCS storage)
- - Cloud Run
+ - Cloud Run (with GCS storage)
  - Kubernetes (maybe covered here, we will see)
  - Compute Engine (not covered here)

+## Perequisites

+Topics  with which you should be familiar with since they will be not covered here:

+ - Google Cloud Platform: basics of the services, usage of `gcloud` CLI, managing billing
+ - Terraform

 ## App Engine - standard environment